honojs/website/content/docs/api/routing.md

 ## Grouping

-Group the routes with the Hono instance and add them to the main app with the route method.
+You can group the routes with the Hono instance and add them to the main app with the route method.

 ```ts
 const book = new Hono()